-The Classic Inca Trail Route: A Day-by-day Guide
+The Classic Inca Trail Route: A Day by Day Guide

 The Classic Inca Trail route promises to whisk you through the mystical middle of the Sacred Valley of Peru.
 It connects up some of the most iconic pre-Columbian sites in South America, crosses dense cloud forests and rushing rivers, and finishes at the soaring citadel of Pachacuti, also known as Machu Picchu.